-This document is organized around the larger themes and format of the citywide Seattle Design Guidelines with distinct topics and directives specific to the University District neighborhood.
+This document is organized around the larger themes and format of the Seattle Design Guidelines with distinct topics and directives specific to the University District neighborhood.
 Photos and graphics that illustrate selected guidelines are presented, in addition to the text which explains design intent and/or provides background information.
-All images not individually credited are OPCD file photos.
+Photos not individually credited are City of Seattle file photos.